-Megan Albertelli, DVM, PhD, DACLAM, Assistant Professor received her D.V.M. from Michigan State University.
+Megan Albertelli, DVM, PhD, DACLAM, Associate Professor received her D.V.M. from Michigan State University.
 She completed her residency training in laboratory animal medicine and her Ph.D. in Human Genetics at the University of Michigan.
 Dr. Albertelli joined the Stanford Department of Comparative Medicine in 2009.

 Her research interests include genetic variation in breast and prostate cancers, as well as the development and refinement of mouse models of cancer and celiac disease.
 Dr. Albertelli is a Diplomate of the American College of Laboratory Animal Medicine.